Introduce your students to a simulated business world where they can run their own businesses and practice the theoretical knowledge you teach.

 If you are worried about participation, you can require students to work during class time where you can monitor their work.
 Marketplace shows you when students are logged in, how much time they have spent, and what exactly they have done in the game.

-- Through Ownership — Students run their own business; they have a vested interest in its success.
-They take responsibility and lose sight of the fact that they are playing a game.
+- Ownership — Students run their own business; they have a vested interest in its success.
+They take responsibility and soon lose sight of the fact that they are playing a game.

-- Through Quick Feedback — Students try ideas and see results immediately.
+- Quick Feedback — Students try ideas and see the results.
 They love to see if they have captured the hearts of the customer and outsmarted the competitors.

-- Through Realism — A life-like, new product business scenario makes the concepts you teach come alive.
+- Realism — A life-like business scenario of a new product makes the concepts you teach come alive.

 Learn more about Marketplace simulations

 You are about to start a new company that will enter a new niche of the bicycle business.

 You have recently licensed the technology to economically build carbon fiber bikes using 3D printing.